sparkfun/SparkFun_Thing_Plus_RP2350/docs/hardware_overview.md

 [![Photo highlighting RP2350 processor](./assets/img/Thing_Plus_RP2350-RP2350.jpg){ width="600"}](./assets/img/Thing_Plus_RP2350-RP2350.jpg "Click to enlarge")
 </figure>

-This internal configuration allows users to customize the chip to their preferred architecture or to use one of each!
+This internal configuration allows users to customize the chip to use a pair their preferred architecture (ARM or Hazard3) or to use one of each!
 The RP2350 includes 520kB of on-chip SRAM in ten independent banks, 8kB of one-time-programmable (OTP) storage and this board also includes PSRAM connected to the chip's QSPI bus.
-It also has a bevy of security features including optional boot signing with protected OTP storage for the boot decryption key, global bus filtering (based on either Arm or RISC-V security and privilege levels) and more.
+The RP2350 also has a bevy of security features including optional boot signing with protected OTP storage for the boot decryption key, global bus filtering (based on either Arm or RISC-V security and privilege levels) and more.

 The Thing Plus - RP2350 uses the "A" version of the microcontroller which has 30 5V-tolerant GPIO with 4 analog inputs and also includes the following peripheral options: